simpleanalytics/docs/_docs/55_events/01_introduction.md

 ## Event callbacks

+> Do not track does not play nice with callbacks, please skip callbacks for Do Not Track visitors.
+Either [enable collecting DNT visitors](/dnt) or check for them in your code.
+See below.

 In some cases you want to send an event before the visitor navigates away.
 For example to [capture outbound links](/capture-outbound-links).
 You can add a callback function as the second parameter of the `sa_event`-function:

 ```js